NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 *Start* Tab
 ~~~~~~~~~~~~
-This tab outlines the steps in the CFD modeling process, shows path for the working directory and options for unit system.
+This tab outlines the main steps in the CFD modeling process, provides the path to the working directory and options for the unit system.

 #. **Path:** The path where the created OpenFOAM case will be saved.
 "Browse" button as shown in :numref:`fig-iso-gui-overview` can be used to change the location to any user specified path.
 By default, this is path points to SimCenter's working directory.